apache/ignite-3/modules/storage-rocksdb/docs/garbage-collection.md

 So to sum up, the algorithm looks like this:
 1. Get an element from the GC queue, exiting if the queue is empty
-2. Add that element to the batch for removal from RocksDB
+2. Add that element to the batch for removal from RocksDB, if the element's timestamp is below the watermark, exiting otherwise
 3. Find an element in the data column family that corresponds to the element of GC queue.
 If a value doesn't exist, exit
 4. Test if it is a tombstone, if yes, add it to the batch for removal
 5. Seek for a previous version.
 If it doesn't exist, exit